ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ---

-**Activity: Designing a Reinforcement Learning Agent for a Smart Traffic System**
+**E Discussion : Designing a Reinforcement Learning Agent for a Smart Traffic System**

 **Objective:** Apply reinforcement learning concepts to design and evaluate an agent for optimizing traffic flow in a smart traffic system.